oshaughnessy/sierramountainll/_pages/softball.md

 **Base Distance**  | 60'

 10U is our transition division, where girls begin to play strictly by the rules of softball.

-It's a full player-pitch division, so the players themselves will be throwing all pitches against batters.
+In 2023, this is a coach-to-player pitch division.
+Our goal this year is to develop reliable pitchers so that next season we can start the year with a full season of player-only pitching.
+In the 1st 1/3 of the season, coaches will throw pitches to batters.
+In the 2nd 1/3, players will throw for their own teammates.
+In the final 1/3, competitors will pitch against the other team.
+{: .notice--info }

 PLEASE NOTE: The rules below are a work in progress.
 We may revise them as we go through the 2023 season.
 {: .notice--warning }

+#### Ground Rules

+- Parent or coach as umpire during coach and player-to-own-team games

 #### Stealing